Making-Updates/dsw-semester-project/docs/index.md

 After the database and all its tables have been created you are ready to start using the website.

+To make life easier we've included a `insert_mock_data.sql` file to insert mock data to get you up and running quicker.

 Run the following command to start the website
 `npm start`